This post was most recently updated on September 7th, 2021.2 min read.

 This article explains a quick solution to a pretty common problem with Azure DevOps.
 Namely – random and annoying 404 (or sometimes 401) errors when trying to access your dear team projects.

-I forgot to take screenshots of the errors and couldn’t figure out how to reproduce it, but hey, the fix is the main point, right? 😀 If you’ve ended up on this page, you’ve probably encountered the issue already, so why would you care about the screenshots anyway.
+I forgot to take screenshots of the errors and couldn’t figure out how to reproduce them, but hey, the fix is the main point, right? 😀 If you’ve ended up on this page, you’ve probably encountered the issue already, so why would you care about the screenshots anyway.

 Time needed: 5 minutes.